silverstripe/cwp/docs/en/03_How_tos/last_modified_date_on_pages.md

 Each page in the CMS will have an option in the Settings tab to hide the "page utilities".

-In the starter and Wātea themes this is the footer bar which contains both the last modified date and the export and share links.
+In the CWP Starter and Wātea themes this is the footer bar which contains both the last modified date and the export and share links.

 You can add conditions around the `$ShowPageUtilities` variable in your page templates to control this behaviour, for example: